microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ---------------------------------------

-Microshare brings data of your environment to your fingertips, but how?
-Underneath Microshare’s plug-n-play module lies a system of collecting data and communicating the results through our API.
+Microshare® brings data of your environment to your fingertips, but how?
+Underneath Microshare®’s plug-n-play module lies a system of collecting data and communicating the results through our API.
 Data from your devices are sent to our network, where it is configured for your analysis on your Dashboard.
-Microshare operates on three main principles:
+Microshare® operates on three main principles:

 ## 1. Architecture
 ---------------------------------------